 Learn how to plan a Christmas or holiday gift exchange at your office.
 Christmas gift exchanges can also be known as the Secret Santa game.
 Whatever you call it, the number one rule is to have fun!

-Wearing a costume to work is a fun way to celebrate Halloween at the office, but it's important to follow a few simple guidelines when dressing up to ensure everyone at your workplace feels safe and respected.
+Wearing a costume to work is a fun way to celebrate Halloween at the office, but it's important to follow a few simple guidelines when dressing up.
+This helps ensure that everyone at your workplace feels safe and respected.

-The best way to get good grades is to work hard and prepare thoroughly for all your exams.
-But if you're an introvert, you can give yourself a boost by knowing how your personality affects your learning.
+If you're an introvert, you can give your grades a boost by knowing how your personality affects your learning.
 Here are some of the best tips for introverts to improve their grades.

 Learn how to start an office compost program with these tips, videos, and resources.
 Going green at work is definitely a team effort, but the positive returns are worth it.